Syrian Desert campaign (May–July 2017): Advance along the Baghdad–Damascus highway

 On 10 May, clashes renewed in the Zaza area and two days later the Army recaptured the Zaza checkpoint, as well as the Sabihiyah Mountains.
 In an attempt to counter the Army's advances, the rebels fired dozens of 'Grad' rockets on Army positions.
 In retaliation, the Syrian Air Force hit FSA convoys and their rearguard headquarters at the al-Tanf border crossing, and on 12 May Iraqi Shi'ite militias launched an offensive from the east to drive the militants from the desert region.

 In the night between 14 and 15 May, pro-government reinforcements arrived in the area, including Iraqi Shiite militias.
 The reinforcements concentrated in the town of Biyar Al-Saba.
 More Army tanks, as well as surface-to-air missiles, were brought closer to the frontline.
 By this point, government forces were within 24 and 100 kilometers of al-Tanf.
-Meanwhile, U.S. and British special forces had arrived at the border crossing to assist the rebels in their ongoing offensive towards ISIL-held Deir ez-Zor.
+Meanwhile, US and British special forces had arrived at the border crossing to assist the rebels in their ongoing offensive towards ISIL-held Deir ez-Zor.